'I couldn't let the guy kill her,' says neighbor who shot man to death in Dutchtown neighborhood

 A 63-year-old man who lives nearby identified himself as the shooter in an interview with the Post-Dispatch.
 He said he wished it hadn't happened but that he felt he had no choice.

-"He was choking the girl," the neighbor said.
+"He was choking the girl," the neighbor said Saturday.
 "No one was helping.
 He pulled out an AK (47).
 I couldn't let him kill her.
 He was choking her ... as far as I could tell."

 The neighbor said he was taken in by police for questioning and then released.

-The man's girlfriend, who would not give her full name, said, "They killed him.
+The dead man's girlfriend, who identified herself only as Melissa, said, "They killed him.
 It was not self-defense."

-She said the couple "had gotten into a small argument, but we loved each other."
+Melissa, 21, said her boyfriend's name was Craig Williams.
+He was 23.
+She said they "had gotten into a small argument, but we loved each other."
 She said she is due to give birth in two weeks.

 A witness said the girlfriend hit and shoved the man again and again during the argument but said the man did not strike her in response.
 Police were called to the scene during the argument and when they left, the girlfriend left but quickly returned.